-User and Groups Public Links Share with users, groups or remote users... i user@example.com □ can share ☑ can edit ▼ i i
+User and Groups Public Links Share with users, groups or remote users... i user@example.com □ can share ☑ can edit ▼ Guest users can also use the Desktop/IOS/Andriod Sync Clients to access synced files locally.

 Updating Shares

 To change any of the properties of a share, again, you first need to view the Share tab.
 From there, you can: